A bay to take your breath away

 If you are a budding athlete or just simply a fan of sports, the town also hosts a bi-yearly triathlon, as well as has a leisure centre and skate park for the kids.

-Enjoy a stroll along the sheltered promenade with views of the bay.
-Don’t miss the dolphins that are regularly spotted from Newbiggin Bay, as well as whales, porpoises, seals and otters.
+Enjoy a short stroll along the sheltered promenade with scenic views of the bay.
+Don’t miss the dolphins that are regularly spotted from Newbiggin Bay, as well as whales, porpoises, seals, otters and other wildlife.
 Artist Sean Henry’s sculpture ‘Couple’ has become an iconic quirk to Newbiggin’s coast, as the pair look out from Church Point towards the North Sea and are extremely photogenic against their stunning sunset backdrop.
 Beach wheelchairs are available to hire here and accessible ramps lead onto Newbiggin’s sands.